zdwvrp/CS-4320/assignments/10-sprint-2.md

 2. Decide on what the routes.py stubs will be for these endpoints and implement them
 3. Implement one endpoint fully.
 It does not have to be correct at this point.

+## Frontend Teams
+1. Identify 3 front end designs that you will build for the project.
+These can be different than your sprint 1 proposal if you decide to make a change.
+2. Decide where each proposed new front end piece will fit in the Augur design.
+You don't have to put it directly in Augur right now, but you should think about where it fits in the overall information architecture.
+3. Implement one UI page fully.
+It does not need to be correct or fully functional, but it should show *some* actual data.

 ## Individual Teams
 1. Make a commit to your repository illustrating progress on the issue or issues you have selected.
 2. Make an appointment with Dr. Goggins to review your selected issue.